-The aim of life insurance is to protect your family and those who are dependent on you for financial support in the event of your death.
-Certain types of life insurance can also include add-on protection which can benefit you directly, such as critical illness cover.
+The aim of life protection is to protect your family and those who are dependent on you for financial support in the event of your death.
+Certain types of life insurance can also include add-on protection which can benefit you directly whilst you are alive, such as critical illness cover.

 So who needs life insurance?
 The first thing to consider is who will be affected if you die.
 Do you have a spouse, partner, children or other dependants?
 If so your death is likely to have an impact on their future lives as your income to the household will be lost with you.
 You need to leave them in a position that they can manage financially for possibly many years to come after you have gone.